 Our Current Focus

-- Ensure residents have safe water access
+- Ensure residents have access to sustainable safe water services

 The Safe Water effort is multifaceted and requires capacity building and an equity focus to narrow gaps between those living in disadvantage and others.
-The work also demands an honest examination of the systemic issues beyond the infrastructure itself to those inputs that create and allow for the continuation of subpar services.
+The work also demands an honest examination of the systemic issues beyond infrastructure to those inputs that create and allow for the continuation of subpar services.
 We believe progress is truly achievable when health, water, government, civil society, and the private sector collaborate to improve lives in meaningful ways.

 Ultimately, our approach:

-- Partners with others to develop and test models that provide safe water services with great value and potential to scale
+- Partners with others to develop and test models that provide safe water services with great value and potential to scale.

-- Brings together equity-focused funders to collaborate on replicating solutions for those with the greatest needs
+- Brings together equity-focused funders to collaborate on replicating solutions for those with the greatest needs.

-- Advocates for the shared dividends that come from safely managed water
+- Advocates for the shared dividends that come from safely managed water services.